gabriel-adutra/cmms-and-erp-integration-simulation/README.md

 These are the technical characteristics implemented in this repository.
 - Async I/O with Motor for non-blocking operations.
 - Health check on startup and safe MongoDB client shutdown in `finally`.
-- Simple retry (3 attempts, 1s) for transient MongoDB errors (no exponential backoff).
+- Simple retry (3 attempts, 1s) for transient MongoDB errors.
 - Idempotency via upsert with unique key (work order number).
 - No module-level singletons: dependencies are instantiated and injected in `main`.
 - Structured logs (INFO/DEBUG/WARNING/ERROR) with Loguru.